mlip-cmu/s2025/labs/lab11.md

 ## 2. Attacking

-Now pair up with one or two other classmates and try to break their defense!
-Come up with an attack prompt and use the same template as before, to attack your classmate's defense prompt.
+Come up with a new attack prompt that breaks your defense.
+Feel free to work in groups of 2-3 of your classmates and try to break their defenses as well.
+Can you craft an universal attack that breaks through any defense?

-**Deliverable:** Show your new attack to the TA and explain why you thought this was a good attack.
-If the new attack didn't break the defense, explain why you think it wasn't enough, and how you could further improve the system.
+**Deliverable:** Show your new attack to the TA and explain why you think it broke your defense.
+Explain how you could further improve the security of an LLM-based system.